To follow along with the R-based demo in class, click here for the companion R-script.

 So, we have used simulation, along with trial and error, to infer the most likely parameter values for our model!

-A likelihood function, very generally, is a function that has 2 input arguments: + the data + a hypothesized data-generating model The likelihood function takes these inputs and produces a single output: + the data likelihood
+A likelihood function, very generally, is a function that has 2 input arguments: + the data, which we assume is fixed and known with certainty + the parameters for an hypothesized data generating model

 The higher the relative plausibility of generating the data, the higher the value the likelihood function returns.